rikniitt/legacy-php-boilerplate/README.md

   * `./app_console` run PHP REPL with your application bootstrapped.
 Access your application via $app variable.
   * `./mysql_console` open mysql console.

+## Frontend dependencies

+Frontend dependencies can 'published' with `./phing assets-publish`.
+This will copy bootstrap from *vendor*-dir to *public/assets/vendor*-directory.